dalehenrich/RowanSample9/README.md

-# RowanSample9 - spec_0011
+# RowanSample9 - spec_0081
-A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.
+Start with spec_0011; add 2 more instance methods and 3 class methods to RowanSample9Class1 in RowanSample9-Core; then add 3 instance-side extension methods to RowanSample9Class1 and 2 more class-side extension methods; add tests for all of the new methods.
+Fodder for audit testing.
 ```
 RwLoadSpecificationV2 {
-	#specName : 'spec_0011',
+	#specName : 'spec_0081',
 	#projectName : 'RowanSample9',
 	#gitUrl : 'git@github.com:dalehenrich/RowanSample9.git',
-	#revision : 'spec_0011',
+	#revision : 'spec_0081',
 	#projectSpecFile : 'rowan/project.ston',
 	#componentNames : [
 		'Core'